Cabral567/Calc3D/README.md

 ## How to Use

+1. Install de dependecies numpy, matplotlib and sympy
-1. Clone this repository.
+2. Clone this repository.
-2. Run the `main.py` file.
+4. Run the `main.py` file.
-3. Enter a mathematical function when prompted.
+5. Enter a mathematical function when prompted.
-4. View the generated graph.
+6. View the generated graph.

+## On the terminal:

+pip install numpy matplotlib sympy

 ## Contributing